 But before that, let’s explore the importance of the condenser coil in a refrigeration cycle.

-Importance of Coil: Aluminium Condenser vs copper Condenser
+Importance of Condenser Coil: Aluminium Condenser vs copper Condenser

-Refrigerant is the basic element of an air conditioner or a refrigerator.
+Refrigerant is one of the basic elements of an air conditioner or a refrigerator.
 It flows through different parts of a refrigeration cycle and, during the whole process, changes the state from gas to liquid, and changes the temperature and pressure.

 While the refrigerant flows through the system, it absorbs heat from the room and dissipates it into the atmosphere.
 The whole process of the refrigeration cycle is called HVAC ( Heating ventilation and air conditioning)